mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 The cpu_rec tool-suite is available on GitHub, and the binaries used in this thesis are available in the cpu_rec_corpus directory within the cpu_rec repository [@Granboulan_cpu_rec_dataset2024].
 The dataset was curated from multiple sources.
 A significant portion of the binaries were sourced from Debian distributions, where more common architectures like x86, x86_64, m68k, PowerPC, and SPARC are available.
 For less common architectures, binaries were collected from the Columbia University Kermit archive, which provided samples for architectures such as M88k, HP-Focus, Cray, VAX, and PDP-11.
 The remaining samples were obtained through compilation of open-source projects using \ac{GCC} cross-compilers [@Granboulan_paper2020].
 Unlike ISAdetect, the CpuRec dataset provides only architecture names without additional feature labels.
 To address this gap, we referenced Appendix A in the thesis by Andreassen & Morrison, who used this dataset in their work and provided labels for architectural features including endianness, wordsize, and instruction width specifications for each architecture in the dataset [@Andreassen_Morrison_2024].

 However, the documentation of the CpuRec dataset is not as comprehensive as ISAdetect, and the authors of the CpuRec dataset have not provided detailed information about how the binaries were sourced.
 While we relied on the labeling work by Andreassen & Morrison, we also reviewed technical documentation and manuals available online for all the architectures in question to verify our labeling.
 Sources used and conclusions drawn in this process are documented in the csv-file used in our source code (/masterproject/code/dataset/cpu_rec-features.csv) [@thesisgithub].
 We provide a more detailed discussion on dataset quality in \autoref{dataset-quality-cpurec}.
-Our labels differ from those of Andreassen & Morrison, and a comparison between their work and ours can be found in \autoref{table:cpurec-labels-comparison} in the appendix.
+Our labels differ from those of Andreassen & Morrison, and a comparison between them can be found in \autoref{table:cpurec-labels-comparison} in the appendix.

 ### Technical configuration

 For all experiments, we use the Idun cluster at \ac{NTNU}.
 This \ac{HPC} cluster is equipped with 230 NVIDIA Data Center \acp{GPU} [@Idun].
 The following hardware configuration was used for all experiments:

-- CPU: Intel Xeon E5-2695 v4 (12 cores enabled)
+- CPU: Intel Xeon or AMD EPYC (12 cores enabled)
 - \ac{GPU}: NVIDIA A100 40GB
 - RAM: 16 GB